graphql/graphql-spec/spec/Section 5 -- Validation.md

 }
 ```

-Conversely the underlying type of leaf field selections of GraphQL operations
+Conversely, any field without subselections must be a leaf field.
+That is,
-must be scalar or enum.
-Leaf selections without subfields on fields whose
+fields with an object, interface, or union result type must have a field
-underlying type is object, interface, or union are disallowed.
+subselection.

 Let's assume the following additions to the query root operation type of the
 schema: